List of Indian sites containing ancient and medieval cave paintings

 World is not rich with ancient paintings – due to this Indian cave paintings certainly deserve a lot more attention and care than today.

-Map of Indian sites with ancient and medieval cave paintings
+Map of ancient and medieval Indian cave paintings

 Unique tradition in art

-This small Internet encyclopaedia reviews a fascinating kind of the rich Indian cultural heritage - cave art of India created over the last 2,300 years - since the beginning of historical period.
+This small Internet encyclopedia reviews a fascinating kind of the rich Indian cultural heritage – cave art of India created over the last 2,300 years – since the beginning of historical period.

 Why such interest in this theme?